royce8636/RTUX/README.md

 ## User-Experience Benchmark (UXB)
 The Android phone can now be benchmarked using the models and scenario scripts created from above.
-There are some setups that has to be done on the android device being tested before. ([video](assets/UXB-BC.mp4))
+There are some setups that has to be done on the android device being tested before. ([Demo video](https://youtu.be/99ocM8-5nS0))

 ### (A) Setup
 1. Scenario creation